fosspost/notes.fosspost.org/system/gnome-shell.md

 ### Solution

 Install Gnome Tweak Tool and disable the "Background Logo" extension.

-Install Gnome Tweak Tool with the following command:

-    sudo dnf install gnome-tweak-tool

-And then go to Extensions and disable the "Background Logo" extension.
+And then go to "Extensions" tab and disable the "Background Logo" extension.